What Was The Impact Of Vincent Van Gogh On The Art World?

 Van Gogh is considered the artist who almost single-handedly influenced the Expressionism art movement.
 That is why many consider him to be the Father of Expressionism.

-The Expressionist influenced by Van Gogh’s use of pure and bright colors, brush strokes, and contrasting color combinations in his paintings.
+The Expressionist was influenced by Van Gogh’s use of pure and bright colors, brush strokes, and contrasting color combinations in his paintings.

 Interieur mit Maler (Interior with painter) 1920